Michał Waszyński

-Michał Waszyński (29 September 1904 – 20 February 1965) was first a film director in Poland, then in Italy, and later (as Michael Waszynski) a producer of major American films, mainly in Spain.
-Known for his elegance and impeccable manners, he was known by his acquaintances as "the prince".
+Michał Waszyński (born Mosze Waks; 29 September 1904 – 20 February 1965) was a Polish-born film director and film producer who worked in Poland, Italy, and later on major American film productions based primarily in Spain under the name Michael Waszynski.
+Renowned for his elegance and refined manners, he was nicknamed “the prince” by acquaintances.

 Early years

 Waszyński was born as Mosze Waks into a Jewish family in 1904 in Kovel, a small town in Volhynia (now in Ukraine), which at the time was part of Imperial Russia.
 He came from a moderately wealthy Jewish family of Hasidic descent.
 His father Piotr was a blacksmith, and his mother, Cecylia (née Flesz), a poultry merchant.
 Waks's artistic inclinations were noticed while still in cheder, although he was also regarded as an undisciplined child.
 In 1918, he was expelled from the yeshiva in Kovel, according to his own account, for asking about the existence of devils, for which he was slapped by a teacher.
 A year later, he left Kovel.

-In Kiev, Waks participated in local theater productions, collaborating on a puppet theater with Konstantin Mardzhanov, Grigori Kozintsev, Sergei Yutkevich, and Aleksei Kapler.
+In Kyiv, Waks participated in local theater productions, collaborating on a puppet theater with Konstantin Mardzhanov, Grigori Kozintsev, Sergei Yutkevich, and Aleksei Kapler.
 From Ukraine, he moved first to Warsaw and later to Berlin.
 As a young man he worked as an assistant director under the legendary German director F.W.
 Murnau.

 In 1922, while living in Warsaw, he changed his name to the more Polish-sounding Michał Waszyński at the suggestion of director Wiktor Biegański, and converted to Catholicism.